andrewacashner/hearingfaithms/chapters/chapter-3.md

 his voice as a tuning note (the same one used today), or sings an intonation on that note as a cantor would do.

-The poem emphasis the act of hearing voices through its grammatical structure.
+In this section, the poem emphasizes the act of hearing voices through its grammatical structure.
 In the first fifteen lines of the estribillo there are only two simple verbs that are not participles or part of a dependent clause: *aguardan* in line 23 and *oí* (I heard) in line 27.
-The first, *aguardan* follows six verses describing the spheres, angels, men, and beasts, who all "await" the time of Christ's birth.
+The first, *aguardan*, follows six verses describing the spheres, angels, men, and beasts, who all "await" the time of Christ's birth.
 After this, three more verses build up to *a la voz del padre oí* (at the voice of the Father I heard).
-This is the first and only use of the first person in the poem.
+This is the only use of the first person in the poem.
 From the opening invocation of *voces*, the reader has to wait all this time for a simple reference to hearing.
-The word *oí* make the reader a hearer, and situates the act of listening imaginatively in the middle of the nativity scene, surrounded by the chorus of creation.
+The word *oí* makes the reader a hearer, and situates the act of listening imaginatively in the middle of the nativity scene, surrounded by the chorus of creation.